amitrajaraman/notes/hs-101/macro.md

 The WPI is used to provide estimates of inflation at the wholesale transaction level for the economy as a whole.
 This allows the government to check for inflation, in essential commodities in particular.
 It is used as a deflator for many sectors of the economy, including estimating GDP.
 It is also used for indexation in business contracts.
 Global investors track the WPI as a key macro indicator for their investment decisions.

 We assign less weight to food items that are more volatile over time.
 As a result, core manufactured products have high weightage.
 According to purists, core inflation using only manufactured products carries significance as a more accurate predictor in the long term.
 This weeds out transitory components such as food and energy.
-Some alternate methods are the trimmed-mean method, which strips the most volatile items off the index each month.
+An alternate methods is the trimmed-mean method, which strips the most volatile items off the index each month.

 In any index,
 * What base year do we choose?
 The year should be somewhat normal/stable with respect to economic activities and their prices.
 We should have reliable data and the year should be as recent as possible.
 The base year for closely related economic indicators should not be wildly different.